mikke89/RmlUiDoc/pages/cpp_manual/core_overview.md

 Elements send [events](events.html) when certain actions are performed on them.
 The application can subscribe to elements to be notified when an event occurs on that element.
 All elements send events for mouse actions (`hover`{:.evt}, `click`{:.evt}, `double-click`{:.evt}, etc) and when the input focus changes (`focus`{:.evt}, `blur`{:.evt}).
 Further events can be sent by derived elements.

-The functionality of an element can be extended by deriving from the `Rml::Element` class, (such as with the form elements in the [Controls plugin](controls.html)).
+The functionality of an element can be extended by deriving from the `Rml::Element` class, (such as with the elements in the [element packaages](element_packages.html)).
 Applications can derive their own custom elements.

 If comparing RmlUi to HTML, a RmlUi element is analogous to a node within an HTML page.